-Just before graduating high school (on time, in spite of being out of school for four months), Trent was granted a wish by Make-A-Wish Foundation.
+Just before graduating high school (on time, in spite of missing nearly four months), Trent was granted a wish by Make-A-Wish Foundation.
 A friend from his senior class, Rachel had lost her mother to cancer just before Trenton’s chemo began; so Trenton asked, “Could I give my wish to Rachel?
 She’s been through worse than I have.”
 That’s not how it works, so Trenton was granted his wish - we met Metallica, but that’s a story for another time.

-Trenton began his freshman year in 2012 at the University of North Texas in Denton partly to be near home (a half-hour drive from our home) and doctor Mom.
-He was obviously excited about apartment life his sophomore year in 2013, so it was reason for concern the day Valerie helped him move in that Trent didn’t feel like staying the night.
-It was the right decision, because although doctors said to watch Trent that night and bring him in the next morning, Valerie saved Trent’s life again by making the decision to overrule the doctors and drive immediately to Children’s.
+Trenton began his freshman year in 2012 at the University of North Texas in Denton partly to be near home (a half-hour drive) and doctor Mom.
+He was excited about apartment life his sophomore year, so it was reason for concern when Trent didn’t feel well, choosing to come home the first night.
+Although doctors said to watch Trent and bring him in the next morning, Valerie saved his life again, overruling the doctors and driving immediately to Children’s.
 Soon after arriving at the ER, Trenton’s fever spiked over 104, his blood pressure was dropping rapidly and two bags of IV were quickly sweated out.
 Blood pressure finally began to stabilize after lowering the head and raising the foot of his bed for the blood to circulate back to Trenton’s upper body, but this effort continued throughout the night before finally settling at a satisfactory level.
-The next two days required gowns and masks as we were unsure of the source of infection.
+The next two days required gowns and masks as the source of infection was investigated.
 Eventually, it was determined that a procedure the previous month had led to an infection on Trent’s heart.
 Equipped with the cause, we could then receive the cure, but again Trenton didn’t complain, especially when he was able to eat regular food (ICU nurses at a pediatric hospital are not used to seeing the pizza guy delivering to patients).